F5 Distributed Cloud Services FAQ

 What personal information of mine does F5 Distributed Cloud Services store in its cloud?

-F5 Distributed Cloud stores PII information within its cloud storage - name, email, user-id, billing address, phone number in its cloud.
-For every API call made by the customer, we encrypt and decrypt the calls and store a log for audit-ability -- this includes geo-IP location, device type, and device software used to make these API calls.
-In addition, the customer's credit card information is stored with PCI-compliant service from Stripe, Inc.
+F5 Distributed Cloud stores PII information within its cloud storage such as name, email, user-id, billing address and phone number.
+For every API call made by the customer, we encrypt and decrypt the calls and store a log for audit-ability, this includes geo-IP location, device type, and device software used to make these API calls.

 What is your privacy policy?